 Whether you decide to serve a side with it or not, this gourmet grilled cheese recipe is really going to take your sandwich game to the next level!

 The ultimate level of comfort food!
 Sourdough slices coated with garlic butter and parmesan cheese, filled with goeey provolone, cheddar, and gouda cheeses.
 Dip in your favorite tomato sauce for a soul-warming dinner!

 - 1/4 cup fresh parmesan cheese, thinly shredded

 - 4 large sourdough bread slices

-- As the one side of the sandwich turns golden brown and cheese begins to melt (approximately 3-4 minutes) flip the sandwich and cook until the next side is golden brown and cheese is completely melted.
+- Place two bread slices, buttered side down, on the hot skillet.
+Place 2 slices of each cheese on the bread slices.
+Top with the reamining slices of buttered bread (buttered side facing up).
+As the bottom side of the sandwich turns golden brown and cheese begins to melt (approximately 3-4 minutes) flip the sandwiches and cook until the next side is golden brown and cheese is completely melted.
 Serve immediately.

 This recipe is written for large slices of sourdough bread.
 You may want to adjust the cheese slices depending on the size of your bread and/or preferences.
 Change it up with your favorite cheeses, too!

 - Method: Stovetop